 - The best Content Marketing works because the information is genuinely helpful.

-- And the best Influencer Marketing works because it relies on both Social and Content marketing tools, where credibility and genuine authority are already established in the minds of the audience.
+- And the best IM works because it relies on both Social and Content marketing tools, where credibility and genuine authority are already established in the minds of the audience.